Uri Banin

-Uri Banin (Hebrew: אורי בנין) is an Israeli chemist and a professor at the Hebrew University of Jerusalem, currently holding the Alfred & Erica Larisch Memorial Chair at the Institute of Chemistry.
+Uri Banin (Hebrew: אורי בנין) is an Israeli nanotechnologist and physical chemist and a professor at the Hebrew University of Jerusalem, currently holding the Alfred & Erica Larisch Memorial Chair at the Institute of Chemistry.
 He is recognized as one of the pioneers of nanoscience in Israel.

-Biography and studies
+Education

 Following his military service, in 1986 Banin proceeded on to his academic career, receiving his Bachelor of Science degree in chemistry and physics from the Hebrew University of Jerusalem in 1989.
 He later received PhD from the Hebrew University, under the supervision of Sanford Ruhman in the field of femtosecond spectroscopy, studying the ultrafast dynamics of triiodide in solution.

 Scientific career

 In 1994 Banin joined the group of Paul Alivisatos in UC Berkeley as a postdoctoral researcher, studying the physical chemistry of semiconductor nanocrystals.
 In 1997 he joined the Institute of Chemistry at the Hebrew University of Jerusalem as a senior lecturer, becoming a full professor in 2004.

 In the early days of his independent career at the Hebrew University, Banin used tunneling spectroscopy techniques in order to study the electronic properties of semiconductor nanocrystals, ultimately reporting the identification of atomic-like electronic states in 1999 in Nature.
 His later work has diverged in the directions of both synthesis of novel semiconductor-based nanomaterials, the physical characterization of such nanostructures, as well as various applications.
 In 2003 his group has reported the first successful growth of colloidal zinc-blende lattice III-V semiconductor nanorods.
 Continuing the work on III-V semiconductor nanocrystals, the group has published the synthesis of bright near-infrared-emitting core/shell nanocrystals, later employing them in a novel nanocrystal-polymer near-infrared light-emitting diode.
 In 2011 the group reported a simple procedure for the doping on nanocrystals, allowing the synthesis of heavily-doped p-type and n-type semiconductor nanocrystals.

 Some of his earlier works include the study of cadmium chalcogenide molecular clusters as a step between complexes and nanocrystals with semiconducting properties.
 Setting this work aside since 2002, his next paper on the subject was only in 2017 reporting magic sized InP and InAs clusters.
 Subsequent work on related clusters with the groups of Richard D. Robinson and Tobias Hanrath has finally lead to the discovery of the reversible isomerization of inorganic clusters – a discovery made by chance during the shipping of the samples.
 This work was called "the final bridge" between molecules and nanocrystals.